 This combination works wonders for us flat footers – I’ve found the LeBron 17 to deliver one of the most fun and comfortable experiences I’ve while playing in the last couple of years.

-Also, speaking of 200 bucks – this is among the priciest shoes you can get, so be aware just in case you’re getting them for some light shootarounds every few days.
+Also, speaking of the 200 dollar range – this is among the priciest shoes you can get, so be aware just in case you’re getting them for some light shootarounds every few days.
 You’re getting what you pay for though.

 The latest iteration of the discontinued Hyperdunk line, the 2017’s Flyknit model is the shoe to go, if you’re looking for a good wide footer’s shoe, a good shoe overall, and if you’re not looking to break the bank either.
-I always loved the simplicity and barebones approach in the Hyperdunk line – it simply worked all the time.
+I always loved the simplicity and barebones approach in the Hyperdunk line – it simply worked.
+Most of the time.

 The shoe’s toe box area is nice and roomy, it’s rounded and the upper is pure Flyknit which is as soft and flexible as it can get.
 Expect a very short break-in time, and your wide feet will thank you for this experience.